trlivenp/Group_Project_1/README.md

-# Group_Project_1
+# What to Watch?
-"What to watch?"
 First group project for Rutgers bootcamp